pparvina/Data-Analysis/README.md

 ## Introduction

-For the Udacity Nanodegree Programm, I was given a final project to conduct  data analysis and create a file to share that documents my findings.
+For the Udacity Nanodegree Programm, I was given a final project to conduct  data analysis and create a file that documents my findings.
 I started by taking a look at the dataset and brainstorming what questions I could answer using it.
-Then I used pandas and NumPy to answer the questions that I am most interested in, and create a report sharing the answers.
+Then I used pandas and NumPy Python libraries to answer the research questions that I am most interested in, and create a report sharing the answers.

+Specifically, I have focused my project around these questions:
+- What is the relationship of popularity of the movie and its budget?
+Do popular movies have higher budgets?
+- Are older movies more popular than newer ones or vice versa?
+What year has released the most popular movie?
+- Do popular movies have recieved highest revenue?
+What movie have rieceived highest revenue?

 ## To be able to replicate this project please follow the inructions below: